dhedden1126/kickstarter-analysis-challenge/README.md

 - Optimal time frames for launching Theater campaigns will be in the months, May, June, and July

 - We can conclude as the campaign goals increase, the likelihood that a campaign fails increases.
-The exception is from the $35k-$45k goal range, where we saw an     increase in success rate.
+The exception is for the $35k-$45k goal range, where we saw an     increase in success rate.

 - The highest failure rates for campaigns occurred when the goals were set $45k+.